carpentries-incubator/frictionless-data-agriculture/_episodes/03-frictionless-tables.md

 Providing additional metadata for our tables means we can improve them in three important ways:
 1. We can provide validation rules for quality checking the data.
 2. We can provide additional information to describe the fields and data.
-This make it easier to re-use the data.
+This makes it easier to re-use the data.
 3. We can add semantic annotations to fields to improve their interoperability with other datasets.

 > ## FAIR Data Principle